How Tuft & Needle Used Customer Reviews to Reach $170 Million in Revenue

 Review site | Who it works best for |

-Many Tuft & Needle customers update their less-than-gushing reviews after dealing with their stellar customer experience team.
-To JT, “Positive reviews are going to happen naturally if you take really good care of your customers.”
+Many Tuft & Needle customers updated their less-than-gushing reviews after dealing with their stellar customer experience team.
+When you take really good care of your patrons, positive reviews and customer loyalty are going to follow.

 How to get more customer reviews